YiDingg/YiDingg/Projects/Scientific Research Practice 1 (Low-Voltage BGR).md

-# Scientific Research Practice 1 (Design of Bandgap Reference)
+# Scientific Research Practice 1 (Design of A Low-Voltage Bandgap Reference)

 > [!Note|style:callout|label:Infor]
 Initially published at 18:48 on 2025-07-14 in Beijing.